backstage/backstage/docs/deployment/k8s.md

       password: ${POSTGRES_PASSWORD}
 ```

-Please also change the host and port environment variables in the `app-config.production.yaml` to the following:

 Make sure to rebuild the Docker image after applying `app-config.yaml` changes.

 Apply this Deployment to the Kubernetes cluster: